Understanding Testicular Cancer

 Any man can get testicular cancer.

-"Unfortunately, professionals can agree that there isn't a clear answer for what causes most testicular cancers," Dr. Cook said.
+"Unfortunately, professionals can agree that there isn't a clear answer for what causes most testicular cancers," Dr. Heckman said.
 "While it continues to be an unknown area, some studies do point to a few risk factors."

 Risk factors for testicular cancer include: